mridul404/Resume-Categorization-NLP/README.md

 ## Performance Metrics

-Model's performance is evaluated using various metrics:
+Model's performance is evaluated using the following metrics:

 ### Confusion Matrix